Babb, Montana

-Babb (Blackfeet: Paahtomahksikimi, "Lakes Inside", or Saiyapakaitapisko, “Cree Town”) is a small unincorporated farming and ranching community in Glacier County, Montana, United States, on the Blackfeet Indian Reservation.
+Babb is an unincorporated farming and ranching community in Glacier County, Montana, United States, on the Blackfeet Indian Reservation.
 The community experiences a large influx of tourists in the summer months as it is the gateway to the Many Glacier area of Glacier National Park.
 For statistical purposes, the United States Census Bureau has defined Babb as a census-designated place (CDP).
-It had a population of 174 at the 2010 census.
+As of the 2020 census, Babb had a population of 130.

 Community infrastructure includes one school (Babb Elementary School), a U.S. Post Office, a fire station that houses the Babb/St. Mary Volunteer Fire Department, Thronson's General Store and Motel, several restaurants, two churches, and a gas station.
 Alcohol is not sold in Babb.

-Nearby attractions include Glacier National Park, the Many Glacier Hotel, the St. Mary River, the St. Mary Irrigation Canal, Chief Mountain, and the U.S. ports of entry of Piegan and Chief Mountain.

 History

 Established in 1905 as a post office, the town of Babb was named for Cyrus C. Babb, the engineer in charge of surveying the U.S. Reclamation Service's St. Mary Irrigation Canal.
 The canal siphoned water from the St. Mary River into the Milk River and was one of the first Bureau of Reclamation projects in the nation.